 - 1. Assert a Start condition on SDAx and SCLx. - 2.
-Send the IC device address byte to the slave with a write indication. - Wait for and verify an Acknowledge from the slave. - 4.
-Send the first data byte (sometimes known as the command) to the slave. - 5.
-Wait for and verify an Acknowledge from the - Send the serial memory address low byte to the slave - Repeat steps 4 and 5 until all data bytes are sent. - Assert a Repeated Start condition on SDAx and SCLx. - 9.
-Send the device address byte to the slave with a read indication. - 10.
-Wait for and verify an Acknowledge from the slave. - 11.
+Send the I2C device address byte to the slave with a write indication. - Wait for and verify an Acknowledge from the slave. - 4.
+Send the first data byte (sometimes known as the command) to the slave. - Wait for and verify an Acknowledge from the slave - Send the serial memory address low byte to the slave. - Repeat steps 4 and 5 until all data bytes are sent - Assert a Repeated Start condition on SDAx and SCLx. - 9.
+Send the device address byte to the slave with a read indication. - Wait for and verify an Acknowledge from the slave. - 11.
 Enable master reception to receive serial memory data. - 12.
 Generate an ACK or NACK condition at the end of a received byte of data. - 13.
 Generate a Stop condition on SDAx and SCLx.

-ICTM BLOCK DIAGRAM FIGURE 15-1: Internal Data Bus I2CxRCV Read SCLx Shift Clock I2CxRSR LSB SDAx Address Match Write Match Detect I2CxMSK Read Write I2CxADD Start and Stop Bit Detect Write Start and Stop Bit Generation I2CxSTAT Control Logic Read Collision Write Detect I2CxCON Acknowledge Read Generation Clock Stretching Write I2CxTRN LSB Read Shift Clock Reload Control Write BRG Down Counter I2CxBRG Read Tcy/2
+I2CTM BLOCK DIAGRAM FIGURE 15-1: Internal Data Bus I2CxRCV Read Shift Clock SCLx I2CxRSR LSB SDAx Address Match Write Match Detect I2CxMSK Read Write I2CxADD Read Start and Stop Bit Detect Write Start and Stop Bit Generation I2CxSTAT Control Logic Read Collision Write Detect I2CxCON Acknowledge Read Generation Clock Stretching Write I2CxTRN LSB Shift Clock Reload Control Write BRG Down Counter I2CxBRG Read

-15.2 Setting Baud Rate When Operating as a Bus Master
+Tcy/2

-To compute the Baud Rate Generator reload value, use the following equation:
+15.3 Setting Baud Rate When Operating as a Bus Master

-EQUATION 15-1:(1)
+To compute the Baud Rate Generator reload value, use Equation 15-1.

-$$FSCL = \frac{FCY}{2 \cdot (I2CxBRG + 1)}$$
+EQUATION 15-1: COMPUTING BAUD RATE RELOAD VALUE(1)

-or
+$$FSCL = \frac{FCY}{I2CxBRG + 1 + \frac{FCY}{10,000,000}}$$ or

-$$I2CxBRG = \left(\frac{FCY}{2 \cdot FSCL}\right) - 1$$
+I2CxBRG = $$\left(\frac{FCY}{FSCL} - \frac{FCY}{10,000,000}\right) - 1$$

-15.3 Slave Address Masking
+15.4 Slave Address Masking

-The I2CxMSK register (Register 15-3) designates address bit positions as "don't care" for both 7-bit and 10-bit Address modes.
-Setting a particular bit location (= 1) in the I2CxMSK register causes the slave module to respond whether the corresponding address bit value is a '0' or '1'.
-For example, when I2CxMSK is set to '00100000', the slave module will detect both addresses '0000000' and '00100000'.
+The I2CxMSK register (Register 15-3) designates address bit positions as "don't care" for both 7-Bit and 10-Bit Addressing modes.
+Setting a particular bit location (= 1) in the I2CxMSK register causes the slave module to respond whether the corresponding address bit value is a '0' or a '1'.
+For example, when I2CxMSK is set to '00100000', the slave module will detect both addresses, '0000000' and '00100000'.